flying2322/PersonalBlogWeb/_coverpage.md

 - So glad our paths crossed here—thanks for pausing to say hi!

-- I’m an Operations Research Algorithm Engineer based in the dynamic city of Shenzhen, China. -Hobbies: Tech-products, Assassinate creed, League of legends, Fast and Furious, Godfather series, Traveling, Photography and Vlogging.
+- I’m an Operations Research Algorithm Engineer based in the dynamic city of Shenzhen, China.

+- Hobbies: Tech-products, Assassinate creed, League of legends, Fast and Furious, Godfather series, Traveling, Photography and Vlogging.

 - 🚗 🎮 🎬 🚴🏻‍♂️ 🏄🏻 🛼 🏓 🍜 🍏